King Kapisi: Samoa

 King Kapisi is from Samoa and New Zealand.
 His extended family is from the island of Savaii.
 His family are from the villages of Fagamalo, Matavai & Faletagaloa, Falealupo and Safaatoa in Lefaga district.

 Overstayer Label

 In 2002, he started his own urban streetwear clothing label Overstayer Clothing.
 The name Overstayer refers to the infamous Dawn Raid era during the 1970s in New Zealand, when Pacific Islander overstayers were the prime target by the government using controversial means, even though the highest number of overstayers in the country at the time were Europeans.
 In 2003 and 2004, King Kapisi was awarded the Westfield Style Pasifika Designer Award giving the hip hop artist the opportunity to showcase his street label in the coveted international annual Air New Zealand Fashion Week in 2003.
-Overstayer Clothing was the first local street label to be sold in Farmers (department stores) in New Zealand.
+Overstayer Clothing was the first local street label to be sold in Farmers in New Zealand.
 The label is now available through selected outlets and his web store, The Plantation Store.